 It is a succinct representation: using an adjacency matrix, we need to provide n^2 entries.
 However, it is not complete.
-Some TU games cannot be represented by a weighted graph game (e.g., a majority voting game).
+Some TU games cannot be represented by a induced subgraph game (e.g., a majority voting game).

-Let (V, W) be a weighted graph game.
+Let (V, W) be a induced subgraph game.
 If all the weights are nonnegative then the game is convex.